-Progressive earns revenue through three segments: Personal Lines (the largest segment, accounting for some 85% of total revenue), Commercial Lines (10%), Property (5%).
+Progressive earns revenue through three segments: Personal Lines (the largest segment, accounting for some 85% of total revenue), Commercial Lines (about 15%), Property (roughly 5%).

 The company primarily offers coverage to auto insurance customers, underwritten by third-party insurance carriers.
 Personal auto insurance accounts for some 95% of its Personal Lines net premiums.
 Progressive also offers personal umbrella insurance that provides coverage for the extras in life, such as personal injury and legal defense.

 In addition to its Mayfield Village, Ohio headquarters, Progressive has offices in Colorado Springs, Colorado; Tampa and St. Petersburg, Florida; and Phoenix, Arizona.
 The company owns approximately 90 buildings throughout US.

 Sales and Marketing

-Progressive sells its personal lines insurance through more than 35,000 independent agencies and through partnerships with other insurance companies and financial institutions.
+Progressive sells its personal lines insurance through more than 35,000 independent agencies and through partnerships with other insurance companies, financial institutions and national agencies.
 It also sells directly to customers online and by telephone.
 Commercial lines are distributed directly and through independent agencies.